keepthrifty/keepthrifty.github.io/_posts/2017-07-18-power-of-a-partner.md

 If anything, our goals felt like they were in competition with each other.
 Whenever I brought up the concept of starting my own business, my wife felt like I wasn't prioritizing our financial security and time together as a family.
 I felt like I wasn't being allowed to fulfill my aspirations.

-Things were rough and there didn't seem to be a way they could get better.
+We grew distant and that distance led to bitterness.
+We got to a point where everything turned into a fight.
+We quite literally had nothing nice to say to each other and our future looked grim.
+It wasn't what either of us wanted, but we were lost on how to turn things around.

-Luckily, God presented us with a situation that sparked a big change in our marriage.
+That's when God presented us with an unlikely situation that sparked a big change in our marriage.

 ## Inflection Point